Reducing Overall Safety with Workplace Safety Shortcuts

 Facilities typically have to have all the exits clearly marked with an easy to read sign that lights up in the dark.
 While this is a great start, it may not be enough in your facility.
 Due to large machines and the extensive floor space in most facilities, it can be difficult to see where exits are located, especially during an emergency.

 To help ensure everyone knows exactly where they should go, no matter where they are in the facility, it can be a good idea to add some sort of floor markings that always point people toward the nearest exit.
-Reflective floor tape (which you can find here), for example, is an affordable, easy to install option that can be used in almost any environment.
+Reflective floor tape, for example, is an affordable, easy to install option that can be used in almost any environment.

 9. Only Initial Training